Prototype-Fund-Hardware/LibreWater/ReadMe.md

 For the full part overview with more details, check out the [Bill-Of-Materials](gen/bom.pdf).
-For following our design choices and to bring in your own ideas, please check out DesignPath.pdf (comming soon) <!-- TODO Add this file! -->
+For following our design choices and to bring in your own ideas, please check out DesignPath.pdf (coming soon) <!-- TODO Add this file! -->

 <p align="center">
 <img src="res/assets/media/img/Render_Explosion_View.jpg" alt="" width="600" />